-Email marketing software companies like MailChimp absolutely hate email spam for the above reason.
+Email marketing software companies like Mailchimp absolutely hate email spam.
 They put filters in place to auto-detect spammy activity and they’ll shut your account down.
 This has nothing to do with total list volume.
 It has everything to do with what percent of your emails are undeliverable and marked as spam.
-I was curious about this and wanted to test this theory, so I set up an account with MailChimp and sent an email to 300 purchased emails.
+I was curious about this and wanted to test this theory, so I set up an account with Mailchimp and sent an email to 300 purchased emails.
 These emails were not found in a wastebasket.
 They were purchased as legitimate emails from a popular, reputable thought leader in the trade-show industry.
 The result from this test was I had such a high rate of undeliverable (expired or fake) email addresses that I got my Mailchimp account shutdown for a week.
-MailChimp forced me to remove all purchased emails before turning my account on.
+Mailchimp forced me to remove all purchased emails before turning my account on.
 Again if you’re working in a marketing role for a company, getting your email marketing software shutdown is a fast way to draw attention to yourself and your inability to perform your job function responsibly.

 Ok, so what are some alternatives to buying email lists from companies.